-Three Free Options For Printing Postage At Home
+3 Free Options For Buying and Printing "Stamps" at Home

-- PayPal (easy method to get a variety of postage types if you have a scale that measures ounces.)
+- PayPal Shipping: PayPal shipping is an easy way to get a variety of postage types if you have a scale that measures ounces.

 - Get a flat rate mailing package from the post office either online or in person.

-- Package up your goods and seal the box.
+- Package up your goods and seal the box or envelope.

-- Go to https://cns.usps.com/go and select the flat rate options.
+- Go to the USPS rate calculator and select from the flat-rate options.

-- Open an account and then fill out the form.
+- Open an account and fill out the form.

-- If you want your recipient to know the package is on its way make sure to click "Notify recipient of shipping"
+- If you want the recipient to know that their package is on its way, make sure to click "Notify recipient of shipping."

-- You do not need a reference number, leave it blank if you don't have one to enter.
+- You do not need a reference number.
+Leave this field blank if you don't have one to enter.

 - If you would like insurance, enter the value of your packed goods.